Sons of Yagbe'u Seyon

 Though later tradition remembered them as sons of Yagbe'u Seyon, their actual relationship is not clear, though they did succeed him.

 Reigns

 Yagbe'u Seyon's five successors ruled Ethiopia between his reign and that of Wedem Arad.
 Although all of the primary sources agree that Yagbe'u Seyon and Wedem Arad were sons of Yekuno Amlak, sources disagree about how the five Emperors who reigned between them are related.
-There are multiple different intrepretations:
+There are multiple different interpretations: